op-amp/python-cheatsheets/py-Type.md

 1. Arithmetic operators;
 2. Comparison operators;
-3. Identity operators or membership operator;
+3. Identity or membership operators;
 4. Unary logical operator;
 5. Binary logical operators (`and` higher than `or`).